EleniAndr/8-Week-Challenge-SQL/Case Study #2 - Pizza Runner/README.md

 | 10       | 104         | 1        | 2, 6       | 1, 4   | 2020-01-11 18:34:49 |

 #### Course of action:
-    - Create a new Temporary Table with all the columns.
+  - Create a new Temporary Table keeping all the columns.
-    - Remove `null` values and empty strings '' and replace them with *no values NULL*.
+  - Remove `null` values and `empty strings ''` and replace them with *no values NULL*.

 #### 💻 SQL Query
 ```sql